Medicare has four parts, and each one covers different healthcare costs.

 - custodial care

-Part C, or Medicare Advantage, is an alternative to original Medicare.
-Private insurance companies provide it.
+Part C, or Medicare Advantage, is an alternative to original Medicare and is offered by private insurance companies.

 A person enrolled in Part A and Part B can join a Medicare Advantage plan.
 In addition to hospital (Part A) and medical (Part B) coverage, most Advantage (Part C) plans also cover: